 Are recipe books still a thing in your household?
 Check out these cool recipe books (blank so that you can fill them up with your own recipes!) on Amazon!

-Check out these really fun Christmas recipes on The Rebel Chick.
+Check out these really fun Christmas recipes on The Rebel Chick, like this Gingerbread Cookie Smoothie Recipe.
 I am always adding new recipes each year, so there are always new ones!
-Take a look and see if there is anything that sounds tasty to you!

 My top Christmas cookie recipe is actually this Christmas Cookie Bars Recipe and it gets so many views every holiday season!
 I’ve been making it for years and it’s actually my second favorite!
 My other favorite is this M&Ms Chocolate Chip Cookies Recipe!